Dartmouth Green Partnerships

 Dartmouth Green Partnerships is a charity run by volunteers which creates and looks after many floral displays and green spaces in Dartmouth.
-See our news for the latest updates.
+See our blogs for the latest updates.

 We plant the displays each year in troughs, containers and floral boats along the riverfront.
 We order plants from local growers in October and take delivery in May.
 We plant seeds in the greenhouse and raise some plants from plugs.
 They are paid for by funds we raise through sponsors.

-Our colour theme in 2022 is ‘The Crown Jewels, celebrating the Queen’s Platinum Jubilee with the colours of precious stones silver and gold.
-We used four new planters donated to us by South Hams District Council for special Platinum Jubilee displays.
+Our colour theme in 2023 is Devon Cream Teas, and our plants are cream, white, pink and red, starting with tulips.
+In 2022 we used four new planters donated to us by South Hams District Council for special Platinum Jubilee displays.

 We plant around 50 hanging baskets in the town during the summer, mainly around the Boat Float.
-The Brownies helped us to plant us plant these up this year for the first time since Covid.
+The Brownies helped us to plant us plant these up in 2022 for the first time since Covid.
 It was one of the wettest days of Spring!
 We will be planting our 2023 baskets with the Brownies later in May.